dhipa2poltak/DemoMovieFlow-Android/README.md

 accessToken=<your_access_token> <br />

 once you have created it, open the project with Android Studio, build the project and run the project.

+**To run Code Coverage (JaCoCo):**
+1. Open Terminal then move to "root_project" directory.
+2. type "./gradlew codeCoverModules allDebugCodeCoverage" (enter), wait until finish executing.

+The report file will be located in "root_project/build/reports/jacoco/allDebugCoverage/html/index.html", open it using browser.

+**Caution:**
+**Later I will add more unit tests to increase the code coverage value.**